 Our immigration law team are industry leaders in all immigration matters.
 We are based in Tauranga, New Zealand but serve clients all over the world.

 Notary Public You should never feel rushed when it comes to non-contentious matters of the law.

-David Foster our resident Notary Public will take the hassle out of any issues you are having with:
+David Foster, our resident Notary Public can help you with:

 Harris Tate is a member of the Australian and New Zealand College of Notaries.